Mary Jane Westerhausen

 In 1995 she and Leon acquired a ranch near Ypsilanti, ND.
 There, Mary Jane was able to return to her roots and her passion for producing high-quality Simmental Hereford Cross cattle which she considered her life’s defining work.

 Mary Jane enjoyed many hobbies, including music, reading, writing, gardening, and watching sports.
 She was a devoted fan of the Minnesota Twins, ND Class B teams, as well as NDSU and UND.
 A gifted writer, she authored numerous short stories drawn largely from her own experiences.
 She has had her work published multiple times in the University of Jamestown’s journal, Plainsong.
-She tasked her family with publishing the book she wrote but was unable to finish.
 She loved playing guitar and cherished family singalongs, especially when her children and grandchildren learned new instruments or introduced a new song.

 Mary Jane treasured her friendships, particularly the annual gathering of friends from her first year of college, which she faithfully attended each year.
 She never missed an opportunity to invite relatives and friends for dinner and good conversation, and she deeply valued every family reunion.